hgaiser/moonshine/README.md

 ## FAQ

 1. **How does this compare to [Sunshine](https://github.com/LizardByte/Sunshine)?** Both Moonshine and Sunshine fulfill the same goal.
 Moonshine has a much narrower focus on supported platforms.
-Sunshine attempts to support many different platforms and many different encoders.
-If your software / hardware is not supported by Moonshine, then you are likely better off using Sunshine.
-If you just want something to stream your games, you should probably also use Sunshine.
+Sunshine attempts to support many different platforms.
+If your software / hardware is not supported by Moonshine, then you might want to try Sunshine.

-    In terms of efficiency, playing the same 7 minute video and recording the average CPU and memory usage (using `ps -p $(pgrep sunshine) $(pgrep moonshine) -o %cpu,%mem,cmd`, on an Intel i9-12900K, 3440x1440 resolution, 60FPS, 51Mbps max bitrate) I get the following results:
+    In terms of efficiency, playing the same 7 minute video and recording the average CPU and memory usage (using `ps -p $(pgrep sunshine) $(pgrep moonshine) -o %cpu,%mem,cmd`, on an Intel i9-12900K, 3440x1440 resolution, 60FPS, 51Mbps max bitrate) gives the following results:

     ```
     %CPU %MEM CMD